 We recognise that because parents know their children best, we need to work together to give children the best quality, most appropriate support.
-The class teacher is available by appointment, and the SENDCo, whose job it is to ensure that individual children's needs are met, is available to meet parents during the school day or before or after the school day.
-She can be contacted by email directly at sdin@arbury.cambs.sch.uk, through the school office at office@arbury.cambs.sch.uk, in person through the school office or by approaching her on the school playground before or after school.
+The class teacher is available after school every Wednesday, and the Inclusion Manager, whose job it is to ensure that individual children's needs are met, is available to meet parents during the school day or before or after the school day.
+She can be contacted by email directly at sevans@arbury.cambs.sch.uk, through the school office at office@arbury.cambs.sch.uk, in person through the school office or by approaching her on the school playground before or after school.

 Arbury Primary School offers a range of provision to support children with SEND or additional needs.
-The list below may be used as a guide to intervention support available.
+The list below may be used as a guide to intervention support available (current Covid-19 restrictions will affect access to some SEND provision in the short term).

-The decision to include children in intervention programmes is made by the class teacher in conjunction with the Inclusion Manager, parents and pupils where appropriate.
+The decision to include children in intervention programmes is made by the class teacher in conjunction with the Inclusion Manager, parents and pupil where appropriate.

-Intervention

-Social Skills programmes/support including strategies to enhance self-esteem and behaviour:
+Intervention Social Skills programmes/support including strategies to enhance self-esteem and behaviour:

-- KS1 Time to talk

-- KS1 Bucket activities
+٠ KS1 Bucket activities

-- KS1/ KS2 Anger management strategies
+٠ KS1/ KS2 - Anger management strategies

-- Blue Smile counselling support
+٠ Blue Smile counselling support

-- Behaviour plans and reward systems
+• Behaviour plans and reward systems

-- In class social skills programmes
+• In class social skills programmes

-- KS2 motivational roles around school
+٠ KS2 motivational roles around school

-- KS2 Lego therapy
+• KS2 Lego therapy

-- Year 6 transition programmes for moving to secondary school planned in partnership with the next school
+• Year 6 transition programmes for moving to secondary school planned in partnership with the next school

-- Social skills groups
+• Social skills groups

-- Sensory breaks
+• Sensory breaks

-- Sensory Circuits

-Access to a supportive environment - IT facilities/equipment/resources (inc. preparation):
+ccess to a supportive environment - IT facilities/equipment/resources (inc. preparation):

+٠ Use of iPads and computers to support individual learning targets in class

+٠ Access to small group sessions and focussed support

+٠ Teachers running small group intervention programmes

+٠ Small group quiet learning spaces

+٠ Pre-teaching

-- Use of iPads and computers to support individual learning targets in class - Access to small group sessions and focussed support - Teachers running small group intervention programmes - Small group quiet learning spaces - Pre-teaching - Equipment provided as advised by SENDCo, Support for Learning or other external professionals
+٠ Equipment provided as advised by SENDCo, Support for Learning or other external professionals